 Whilst frosty mornings might bring festive cheer to us humans, our canine friends may not be so merry.
 Winter months are tough on dogs’ paws:…Read more

-In a simple procedure a microchip is placed under the skin between the hosts shoulder blades.
+In a simple procedure a microchip is placed under the skin between the pet’s shoulder blades.
 Each chip contains a unique number which can be scanned if a lost animal is found, and matched to the owner’s contact details on a database.
 Owners are obliged to maintain accurate records with their veterinary practice.

-Collars and tags with up to date ownership details are still required when the dog is out in public, failure to microchip can bring a fine of £500.00.
+Collars and tags with up to date ownership details are still required when the dog is out in public, and failure to microchip can bring a fine of £500.00.